GMOD/mimosa/README.md

 ## What is Mimosa written in?

-Mimosa is written in Perl 5 and uses Moose, Bio::Perl and the Dancer web framework.
+Mimosa is written in Perl 5, HTML, CSS, and JavaScript.
+On the server side, it uses Moose, BioPerl and the Dancer web framework.
+On the client side, it uses JQuery, JQuery UI.